Michael Avenatti arrested for trying to extort Nike for up to $25M, SDNY says

 "Knowing what I know now about Michael Avenatti, I am saddened but not shocked by news reports that he has been criminally charged today," Daniels said.
 "I made the decision more than a month ago to terminate Michael's services after discovering that he had dealt with me extremely dishonestly and there will be more announcements to come."

+Charles Harder, who represented President Trump in the Daniels case, told Fox News that Avenatti's arrest marked "a great day for the American justice system."

-Before Avenatti began representing Daniels in February 2018, he was virtually unknown outside of the California legal community.
-But in a matter of months, he had become known as a no-holds-barred lawyer with a media style -- and a penchant for tweeting -- similar to Trump's.
+Before Avenatti started representing Daniels in February 2018, he was virtually unknown outside of the California legal community.
+However, in a matter of months, he had become known as a no-holds-barred lawyer with a media style -- and a penchant for tweeting -- similar to Trump's.

+On Monday, Berman emphatically denied that politics played any role in the case, noting that investigators "received the call six days ago by the victim saying that three was extortionist threats made against them and that's how we became involved in this case.

+A senior Justice Department official told Fox News that while the California investigation into Avenatti had been going on for "a long time," the Nike case in New York "came out of nowhere" and progressed "very quickly."

 CLICK HERE TO GET THE FOX NEWS APP

-Avenatti had toyed with a 2020 presidential run as a Democrat -- he even visited Iowa at one point -- but ultimately ruled that out.
-He also was involved in another high profile case, representing dozens of parents whose children were separated from them at the U.S. border as a result of the Trump administration's immigration policies.
+Avenatti briefly mulled a 2020 presidential run as a Democrat -- he even visited Iowa at one point -- but ultimately ruled that out.
+He also was involved in another high-profile case, representing dozens of parents whose children were separated from them at the U.S. border as a result of the Trump administration's immigration policies.
 More recently, he's been representing women who said they were sexually abused by R&B star R. Kelly.

 In the California case, Avenatti faces up to 50 years in prison, while in the New York case, the charges carry a potential penalty of 47 years in prison.
 Hanna said they coordinated with prosecutors in New York to execute both arrest warrants at the same time, but emphasized that they were two separate cases that happened to coincide.